-The degree classification will be determined by whichever of the following two methods results in the higher classification:
+The honours classification will be determined by whichever of the following two methods results in the higher classification:

-- Classification determined on the profile of the best grades from 60 credits attained at Level 5 and the best grades from 60 credits at Level 6 (although 120 credits need to be passed at Level 6).
+- Classification determined on the profile of the best grades from 60 credits attained at Level 5 and the best grades from 120 credits at Level 6.
 Level 5 and Level 6 grades count equally in the profile. - Classification determined on the profile of the best grades from 120 credits attained at Level 6 only.